uh-channel/fortnite-killscene-extractor/README.md

 # Fortnite Kill-Scene Extractor
 Python script for kill scene detection and extraction from playing video of Fortnite.

+This script scan the video, and after detecting the kill point, cut out the each kill scene to the output directory without re-encoding.

 ## Requirement

 * Python > 3.2